Sejong Insider

 Experience strengthens emotional associations.
 Certain patterns begin to feel right or wrong regardless of their actual relevance.
 These feelings guide behavior more powerfully than abstract probability.

-As emotional learning accelerates, statistical understanding falls behind—a dynamic closely related to how confidence grows faster than understanding in repeated decision environments, as explored in this analysis of why confidence outpaces comprehension.
+As emotional learning accelerates, statistical understanding falls behind—a dynamic closely related to how confidence grows faster than understanding in repeated decision environments, as explored in why confidence outpaces comprehension.

 Why Confidence Grows Faster Than Accuracy